Bad Year for Boars

 But this isn’t a Carpe Diem story — to remind us all to appreciate what we have, that it could all be taken away in the blink of an eye, so don’t sweat the small stuff.
 Though, I mean, come on, it’s true!
 And though I’ve tried to seize each day my whole life, my sense of the sun on my face or sand on my toes is a bit more heightened and appreciated now.

 It’s not a cautionary tale — be healthy to stay out of the ICU.
 This was a wild fluke, like I won the lottery but in reverse, and had nothing to do with my health.
-Though really, the ICU does suck.
-And I’m not advising anyone to stop doing fun or active things to save your neck (literally).
+Though, really, the ICU does suck.
+And I’m not advising anyone to stop doing fun or active things to save your neck (literally!).
 But did you know you can tear an artery doing almost anything?
-From sports, to yoga, to cracking your neck, to putting your head back at the hair salon… even from throwing back a shot.
+From sports, to yoga, to cracking your neck, to putting your head back at the hair salon… even from throwing back a shot of booze.
 So, ya know — be careful!

 This is just my account.
 About my body and my brain.
 And the crazy way it all works.